simolus3/kart/README.md

 To view a generated `.dill` file in text form, you can run `dart kart_support/tool/kernel_to_text.dart < file.dill`.
-To run such file, just use `dart file.dill`.
+To run such file, just use `dart --null-safety file.dill`.

 ### Project structure